Defense for Obstruction of Justice Charges

 Hiring an Attorney for an Obstruction of Justice Charges in Florida

 If you are facing criminal charges, contact obstruction of justice lawyer Matt Shafran at Weinstein Legal to begin forming your defense today.
 Whether this is your first-ever criminal charge, you are a repeat offender, or you are currently on probation or parole, Mr. Shafran is here to fight tirelessly to protect your rights.
 At Weinstein Legal, we defend against both misdemeanor and felony obstruction of justice charges, as well as a wide range of other criminal offenses.
+We have locations throughout South and Central Florida:

 Contact the team at Weinstein Legal today for your free and confidential case evaluation to review the facts surrounding your arrest.
 Mr. Shafran will help you develop a plan to move forward and create a strategy to achieve the best possible outcome in court.